etti5797/EducationBox/README.md

 RESTful API endpoints handle:
 - User operations
-- File sharing
 - Forum discussions
 - Calendar/task management

 ---

 ## 🔐 Authentication
-- Secure login and registration handled by Firebase Authentication.
-- Users stay logged in securely across sessions using React Context.
+- Login is supported via **Google Sign-In**.

 ---

 ## ☁️ Storage

-- **Firebase Firestore** – For uploading and storing educational materials and associated tags.
+- **Firebase Firestore** – For uploading and storing educational materials and associated metadata (descriptions, tags, etc.).
+- **Firebase Storage** – For storing the actual files (e.g., PDFs, WORDs) that are uploaded by the users.
 - **MongoDB** – For storing application data such as user info, forum content, tasks, and events.

 ---